krabf/krabf-v6/content/links/index.md

 {{< sep >}}

 ✺ [Design ideas: e-menu for a food spot](https://blog.readymag.com/design-ideas-for-e-menu/?ref=krabf.com) *by* [Readymag](https://readymag.com/?ref=krabf.com) - I appreciate restaurants that put real thought into menu design.
 Here in the Philippines, most places stick to basic wall menus above the cashier or bulky menu books crammed with infographic-style layouts.
 During peak pandemic, I tried launching a fancy e-menu with QR codes in my hometown.
 The timing wasn't great - most folks weren't ready for digital menus, and not everyone had reliable access to smartphones.
 A bit ahead of its time, perhaps.

+{{< sep >}}

 ✺ I may not be an avid reader, but I'm a sucker for great book cover design so here's [Lithub's 167 Best Book Covers of 2024](https://lithub.com/the-167-best-book-covers-of-2024/?ref=krabf.com).
 Reminds me of one of my favorite artists, [Elisha Zepeda](https://www.instagram.com/ez.bookdesign/).